krisrang/meow-logger/README.md

-# Meow::Logger
+# MeowLogger

-Overrides Rails' built in logger to send all logs to stdout with colors
+Overrides Rails' built in logger to send all logs to stdout with colors similar to Heroku

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'meow-logger'
+    gem 'meow_logger'

 And then execute: